aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 ## Database migration steps

-To migrate a Redis database to Aiven for Dragonfly:
+To migrate a Redis or Valkey database to Aiven for Dragonfly:

-1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service for your Redis database migration.
+1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service for your database migration.

-1. Go to **Service settings** from the sidebar.
+1. On the <ConsoleLabel name="overview"/> page, click
+   <ConsoleLabel name="service settings"/> in the sidebar.
-1. Scroll to the **Service management** section, and click <ConsoleLabel name="actions"/> > **Import database**. to initiate the import process.
+1. In the **Service management** section, click
+   <ConsoleLabel name="actions"/> > **Migrate database**.
 1. Follow the wizard to guide you through the database migration process.

 ### Step 1: Configure

-Start by reviewing the database migration configuration guidelines.
-Confirm compatibility with Dragonfly and:
+To begin the migration:

-1. Select **Import an external Redis database**.
+1. Select **Migrate an external Redis or Valkey database**.
-1. Click **Get started** to begin the migration.
+1. Click **Get started** to begin.

 ### Step 2: Validation

-Enter the required details to establish a connection with your source Redis database:
+Enter the required connection details for your source Redis or Valkey database:

 - **Hostname:** The public hostname, connection string, or IP address for the database connection.